 Full-time students have no liability for Council Tax provided that they are only living with other students.
 All students are expected to apply themselves to their studies for an average of 21 hours a week while in residence.
-Students living outside College accommodation may be asked to provide proof of student status for Council Tax purposes.
-A certificate for this purpose is available, on request, from Mrs Rebecca Sawalmeh in the TAS Office.
+If you are living outside of college accommodation you may be asked to provide proof of student status for Council Tax purposes.
+A certificate for this purpose is available, on request, from Rebecca Sawalmeh in the Postgraduate Office.

-For more information contact: Rebecca Sawalmeh in the TAS Office.
+For more information contact: Rebecca Sawalmeh in the Postgraduate Office.

 Details of Council Tax discounts and exemptions can be found on the Cambridge City Council website.

-The main Accounts offices are situated above Housekeeping, near the Club Room.
+The main accounts offices are situated above Housekeeping, near the JCR Games Room.